jvermaas/vmd-packaging-instructions/README.md

 This would get you a `vmd` command already added to your path, which includes Python support through system Python libraries.
 At this point, you'd be done, with a functional VMD installation.
-If you are interested in additional functionality, you could add in extra pieces, such as the [tpr reader plugin](https://github.com/jvermaas/vmd-tprreader)
+If you are interested in additional functionality, you could add in extra pieces, such as the [tpr reader plugin](https://github.com/jvermaas/vmd-tprreader).
+The `fastpbc` command is also turned off by default, and can be turned on by editing `vmd/src/tcl_commands.C`, and eliminating preprocessor directives that skip `fastpbc` (line 283).

 ## Adding to a repository